tmlemon/EPICS-conversions/README.md

 - Arc
   - Arc conversion is a little buggy.
   - It does not always convert the angles spanned by the arc correctly.

+- Bar Monitor
+  - Wiget conversion added, but yet to be fully tested.